 We may raise additional capital in the future.
 Such capital raising transactions may take the form of equity issuances, debt raising, issuance of derivative securities, or a combination thereof.
 If we issue any shares of Common Stock or securities convertible into or exercisable for shares of Common Stock in connection with any capital raising transaction, our existing stockholders will experience immediate dilution upon such issuance or upon the future conversion or exercise of such securities.
 Further, derivative securities, such as convertible debt, convertible preferred stock, options and warrants, currently outstanding or issued in the future may contain anti-dilution protection provisions, which, if triggered, could require us to issue a larger number of the security underlying such derivative security than the face amount.
-We cannot predict the effect, if any, that future sales or issuance of substantial amounts of our Common Stock (including shares issued upon exercise of options and warrants or convertible securities, such as a convertible and the market of the availability of shares of our Common Stock for future sale, will have on the market securities), or the perception that such sales could occur, may materially affect prevailing market prices for our Common Stock.
+We cannot predict the effect, if any, that future sales or issuance of shares of our Common Stock into the market, or the availability of shares of our Common Stock for future sale, will have on the market price of our Common Stock.
+Sales of substantial amounts of our Common Stock (including shares issued upon exercise of options and warrants or conversion of convertible securities), or the perception that such sales could occur, may materially affect prevailing market prices for our Common Stock.